The Essential Vermeer Glossary: Q - Z

 The turbid medium effect can also be produced by mixing cool blue pigments, such as natural ultramarine, directly into the paint reserved for the half-tones (only when representing flesh) but the result is hardly as attractive the effect produced by the technique described before.

 In its simplest terms, an underpainting is a monochrome version of the final painting intended to initially fix the composition, give volume and substance to the forms, and distribute darks and lights in order to create the effect of illumination.
 The lack of color probably explains the word "dead" in the term "dead painting."
-In the 17th century, underpainting, or dead-coloring as it was called, appears in various forms, sometimes as loose monochrome brushwork and sometimes as an assembly of evenly blocked-out "puzzle pieces" of different colors.
+In the seventeenth century, underpainting, or dead-coloring as it was called, appears in various forms, sometimes as loose monochrome brushwork and sometimes as an assembly of evenly blocked-out "puzzle pieces" of different colors.
 The final color and detail was then applied over the underpainting only when it was thoroughly dry.
 Underpaintings were usually executed in warm earth tones or with flat areas of thin color which approximated the final color over neutral gray grounds.
 Raw umber at times mixed with black were frequently used for this purpose.
 Cool gray underpaintngs were also employed.

 Underpainting is rarely practiced today.
 For the last century, artists have simply begun their painting directly on commercially pre-prepared white canvases with full color surpassing anything but a abbreviated sketch.